svanderbleek/haskell-interview-prep/README.md

 ## differences.hs

-further evidence I am shite at algos
+further evidence I am bad at on the spot algos